Buddhism and Hinduism: Spiritual liberation

 Hindu theories of liberation are focused on a substantial unchanging self (atman) or on unity with God (Ishvara), while Buddhist rejects both an unchanging self and a God, arguing that even consciousness (vijñana) is in flux.
 In Hinduism, the ultimate goal is to realize the Self as the highest reality (Brahman or Ishvara) or to serve God in his eternal realm (such as Vishnu's Vaikuntha or Krishna's Goloka).
 In the Buddha's system by contrast, one must train the mind in meditation (dhyana) and gain insight (vipasyana) into the four noble truths and dependent arising.
+This can eventually lead to nirvana, the complete end of suffering.

 Liberation for the Brahminic yogin was thought to be the permanent realization at death of a nondual universal consciousness (brahman) which is seen as blissful (ananda) and eternal (anantam).
 The Buddha rejected this view.
 Yet he was still influenced by Indian ideas of liberation and thus he adopted and gave new meaning to Vedic metaphors for liberation (like nirvana, "becoming cool", "going out").

 The Buddha taught that brahmanical states of oneness do not offer a decisive and permanent end to suffering either during life or after death and he also argued against the metaphysical theories that were at their foundation.
 These theories were based on the Upanishadic idea that was a unity between the personal atman and the universal brahman.
 The Buddha, in contrast, argued that states of consciousness are caused and conditioned by a yogi's mental states and meditative techniques.
 Thus, for the Buddha, none of these conditioned states of yogic consciousness could be an eternal Self.